-With warm, mild weather and plenty of fun events to kick off the festival season in New Orleans, April is a great time to plan your trip to the Big Easy.
+With warm, mild weather and plenty of fun events to kick off the festival season in New Orleans, April is a great time to plan your trip to the Big Easy, as the city is affectionately known by locals.
 It's the perfect time to explore the city's many outdoor attractions, which will be fresh with spring blooms, but it's also one of the busier times for huge celebrations like Easter parades (depending on the year) and the French Quarter Festival.

 As a result, you may also run into unseasonably large crowd sizes, depending on what time of the month you plan your trip, and you should book your accommodations and flights well in advance to get the best deals on your travel itinerary.

 The average temperatures in New Orleans are some of the mildest weather you'll find in the Big Easy year-round.

 - Average High: 80 degrees F (27 degrees C)

 - Average Low: 74 degrees F (23 degrees C)

 Humidity levels are also at a low, ranging between 45 percent and 75 percent for most of the month, but the weather can be a bit unpredictable in terms of sudden rainstorms.
 On average, New Orleans gets between four to five inches of rain over seven days in April each year, so you should come prepared for mild to heavy rain no matter when you visit this month.

 Because the weather is very comfortable, you can get away with packing typical clothes for walking around like jeans, T-shirts, and tennis shoes.
 However, you may also want to bring a sweater or light jacket for the evenings when the temperatures drop.
 Pack an umbrella and light raincoat just in case a sudden storm hits.
 If you plan on taking part in one of the festive events or parties happening across the city this month, be sure to bring an appropriate costume—this city loves visitors to show off a bit of flair!